CS221 Artificial Intelligence, Notes on States (Week 3-5)

 • Alpha-beta prining for minimax:

-• a_s: lower bound on value of max node s
+• as: lower bound on value of max node s

 • Prune a node if its interval doesn’t have non-trivial overlap with every ancestor